xhanthis/xhanthis/README.md

 **📊 Data-Driven & Strategic**
 Every decision backed by research, analytics, and market analysis.
 SWOT, TAM/SAM/SOM, user research, A/B testing — I speak the language of growth.

-**🌙 High-Output Developer**
-Night-owl schedule.
-2AM is when the magic happens.
-Best code and product specs written when the world sleeps.

 ---

 ## 📝 Writing & Thought Leadership